 Proof of Forethought

 Additionally, committing a crime with a mask on could be used as evidence that you used forethought about committing the crime, which could make you face more serious charges in some case, even if you have not violated any California mask laws.

 For example, if you break into someone’s home without committing a crime and there is no evidence you intended to commit a crime, you cannot be charged with burglary.
-On the other hand, if you wore a mask when you did so, you could not only be charged with wearing a mask to commit another crime, it could also provide evidence you intended to commit a crime while there and therefore, you could be charged with burglary as well.
-Again, an experienced burglary defense lawyer in San Diego could try to get the charges reduced or dropped in these types of cases -especially if it actually took place on Halloween when many people wear masks and disguises with no intention of committing a crime.
+On the other hand, if you wore a mask when you did so, you could not only be charged with wearing a mask to commit a crime, it could also provide evidence you intended to commit a crime while there and therefore, you could be charged with burglary as well.
+Again, an experienced lawyer could try to get the charges reduced or dropped in these types of cases -especially if it actually took place on Halloween or during an emergency such as a disease outbreak or large fire when many people wear masks with no intention of committing a crime.